 By 1980, the total number of 2,000-milers had increased more than ten-fold.
 The total had doubled by 1990 and again by 2000.
 More hike completions were reported for the year 2000 alone than in the first 40 years combined.
 The 10,000th hike completion was recorded in 2008.

-International hikers from Australia, Austria, The Bahamas, Barbados, Belgium, Canada, Chile, The Czech Republic, Denmark, England, Finland, France, Germany, Guatemala, India, Ireland, Israel, Italy, Japan, Mexico, Morocco, New Zealand, North Ireland, Norway, the Philippines, Romania, Russia, Scotland, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, the Netherlands, and Wales have reported completing the Trail.
+International hikers from Australia, Austria, The Bahamas, Barbados, Belgium, Brazil, Canada, Chile, China, The Czech Republic, Denmark, Egypt, England, Finland, France, Germany, Guatemala, Hungary, India, Ireland, Israel, Italy, Japan, Mexico, Morocco, The Netherlands, New Zealand, Northern Ireland, Norway, the Philippines, Portugal, Romania, Russia, Scotland, Singapore, South Africa, South Korea, Spain, Sweden, Switzerland, Thailand, Venezuela, and Wales have reported completing the Trail.

 Hikers of a wide range of ages have completed the A.T.
 While more than half of all thru-hikers are in their 20s, many people in their 30s, 40s, and 50s have thru-hiked the A.T.
 The number of thru-hikers in their 60s is fewer than 500, and only about 25 people age 70 and above have completed thru-hikes.One person was 81 when he completed his 5th hike of the entire A.T.
 Teens comprise about four percent of thru-hikers; a very small number of children have completed the A.T. with their parents.
 Section-hikers tend to be older, with a median age of 40.
 Their ages at the time of their hike completions have ranged from 15 to 86.